Find a church or online ministry

 Church History Principles

-Our principles help guide the church's reflections and discussions on the study of Restoration history.
-President Steve Veazey provides an introduction to the principles.
+Our guiding principles shape the church’s reflections and discussions on Restoration history.
+Learn more about these principles through an introduction by President Steve Veazey.

 Perspectives on Church History